franciszver/cohort3_challenge2_markii/_docs/2_INPROCESS/_IMP.BG.AGENT.PLANNER.md

 - Put 1–2 docs into `_docs/1_FORREVIEW/`
 - Make a trivial code change in `dev`
-- Confirm a new commit updates those docs in place; check that `_docs/_cache` contains fingerprints
+- Confirm a new commit updates those docs in place; check that `_docs/0_cache` contains `.md` fingerprint files with the expected comment header

 ### 8) Error behavior (auto)